w3c/publishingcg/TaskForces/documentation/index.md

 ## Tasks and todos

-This TF needs a leader.
-In the meanwhile, ressources can be linked from the documentation [ressources page on this repository](documentation-ressources).
+Ressources can be linked from the documentation [ressources page on this repository](documentation-ressources).